Herricks Union Free School District

-The Herricks Union Free School District (also known as Union Free School District No. 9) is an American public school district located in western Nassau County on Long Island, in New York.
+The Herricks Union Free School District (also known as Union Free School District No. 9 and Herricks Public Schools) is an American public school district located in western Nassau County, on Long Island, in New York.

-The district lies within the Greater New Hyde Park area and serves a number of communities, including Herricks, Garden City Park, Manhasset Hills, Searingtown, North Hills, Williston Park and Albertson.
+The Herricks School District lies within the Greater New Hyde Park area and serves a number of communities therein – including all of Herricks and Searingtown, in addition to portions of Albertson, Garden City Park, Manhasset Hills, North Hills, and Williston Park.

 History

 The school in Herricks was established in 1813, making it one of the oldest in Nassau County.
-It was named for Herricks Path, a path that existed as early as 1659.
-By 1898, the Herricks School was one of Nassau County's last single-room schools.
+It was named for Herricks Path – a path in the area that existed as early as 1659.
+By 1898, the Herricks School was one of Nassau County's last remaining one-room schools.

 The Herricks Community Center is located just south of the High School.
 It once served as the junior high school before the current one was built.

-Herricks High School stands on Watermelon Hill.
-The land near the area was a burial ground for the Pearsall family starting in the 17th century, but the burial grounds were later removed.
+Herricks High School, located atop Watermelon Hill, opened in 1958.
+The land near the school was a burial ground for the Pearsall family starting in the 17th century, but the burial grounds were later removed.
+The school had its first graduating class in 1960.

-The High School opened in 1958 and had its first graduating class in 1960.
+The Herricks Union Free School District celebrated its 200th anniversary in 2013.

-Known as the "Herricks Prayer Case, Engel v.
-Vitale," in 1959 the Herricks School District a.k.a.
-Union Free School District #9 was sued by five district property owners.
-"Almighty God, we acknowledge our dependence upon Thee, and we beg Thy blessings upon us, our parents, our teachers and our Country," was recited as a daily procedure on the recommendation of the NY State Board of Regents.
-This case was decided by the U. S. Supreme Court, which ruled the prayer unconstitutional in 1962.
+Supreme Court case

-The Herricks Union Free School District celebrated its 200th Anniversary in 2013.
+The Herricks School District was made famous for its role in the 1962 United States Supreme Court case, Engel v.
+Vitale.
+Known as the "Herricks Prayer Case," the events began in 1959, when the Herricks School District – also known as Union Free School District No. 9 – was sued by five district property owners.
+The Herricks Board of Education ordered for the following prayer to be recited as a daily procedure in all district schools, on the recommendation of the New York State Board of Regents:"Almighty God, we acknowledge our dependence upon Thee, and we beg Thy blessings upon us, our parents, our teachers and our Country."The U.S. Supreme Court, upon hearing the case, ruled the prayer unconstitutional in 1962, effectively barring public schools from reciting state-sponsored prayers.

 Schools

 Current

-As of October 2021, the Herricks UFSD operates the following schools:
+As of 2025, the Herricks UFSD operates the following schools: